Th3ThirdMan/python-quiz/README.md

 <br>

 * For returning visitors it would be good to have a larger bank of questions for a user to test themselves.
+This would further promote learning of languages they are passionate about.

 <br>